ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/README.md

 - [jejyll-compress](https://github.com/penibelst/jekyll-compress-html)

 ## Skins
-This website has 6 built-in skins and uses [Tomorrow](https://github.com/chriskempson/tomorrow-theme) as the highlight theme.
+This website has 6 built-in skins.
 You can also set up your own skin.

 | `default` | `dark` | `forest` |
 | --- |  --- | --- |